Joyful Rebellion

 Joyful Rebellion is the second album of alternative hip hop artist k-os.
-It was released 13 August 2004 in Canada by EMI and 21 September 2004 in the United States by Virgin Records.
-It debuted at number 7 on the Canadian Albums Chart, and went platinum in Canada, selling over 100,000 units.
+It was released on August 13, 2004 in Canada by EMI and September 21, 2004 in the United States by Virgin Records.
+It debuted at number 7 on the Canadian Albums Chart, and was certified platinum by the CRIA, selling over 100,000 units in Canada.
+In 2024, the album was reissued as Joyful Rebel Lion+ with four bonus tracks for its twentieth anniversary.